Bukit Brown Cemetery: Vegetation

 Due to its dense vegetation, Bukit Brown Cemetery helps to prevent flooding caused by surface runoff and serves as a carbon storage site.
-In a position paper, Singapore Heritage Society argued that the cemetery should be kept for these reasons.
-Other organisations requested that the government carry out "a comprehensive environmental impact assessment" of the cemetery; the Nature Society (Singapore) (NSS) also carried out a position paper.
+In a position paper, the SHS argued that the cemetery should be kept for these reasons.
+Other organisations requested that the government carry out "a comprehensive environmental impact assessment" of the cemetery; the NSS also carried out a position paper.
 Plants in the cemetery grounds include Campnosperma auriculatum (terentang) and Macaranga gigantea (giant mahang).

 In the 1950s, Bukit Brown Cemetery was cleared of its vegetation, but soon became overgrown again.
 The cemetery's vegetation has been described as a "neglected space" with an "unrecognisable landscape".
 In 2014, a bush fire broke out that spread to an area of about "1½ football fields" which took the Singapore Civil Defence Force (SCDF) two hours to put out.
 A study carried out from 2019 to 2022 by the Lee Kong Chian Natural History Museum (LKCNHM) studied the plants at Bukit Brown Cemetery and surrounding cemeteries, referring to the entire area as Greater Bukit Brown.
 The area contained 233 species of plants, of which 158 were considered native.
 Of the 158 native species, 76 are considered nationally threatened.
 Plant species found at Greater Bukit Brown include: